Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization

 \subsection{Evaluation Metrics}

-Following the convention in previous studies\cite{wang2019incremental2,wang2021lifelong}, we define two performance metrics to systematically evaluate our proposed method.
+Following the convention in \cite{wang2019incremental,wang2021lifelong}, we define two metrics to systematically evaluate our method.
 The first one is the average return over a batch of test episodes on all tasks in the dynamic environment, which is used to evaluate the overall performance of the model on all tasks after a fixed number of policy iterations during training in real time.
 It is defined as

 where $T$ is the number of tasks in the dynamic environment; $m$ is the number of episodes tested for each task; $R(\tau_{ij})$ is the cumulative reward obtained in the $j^{\rm th}$ test episode of task $i$.
 The other is the average return over all test episodes, which evaluates the average performance of the model over the entire training process.
 It is defined as